Shreyayadav05/Shreyayadav05/README.md

   A passionate developer from India💻
- 🌱I'm currently learning a full stack development and AI and also preparing for GATE 👩🏻‍💻I'm currently working on project Smart health monitoring and early monitoring fro water-borne diseases in Rural northeast India
+ 🌱I'm currently learning a full stack development and AI and also preparing for GATE 👩🏻‍💻I'm currently working on project Blockchain Based Certificate verification with QR Validation

 ## 🌐 Socials: